openlibraryenvironment/address-plugin-generic/README.md

 and call `<pluginGeneric.addressFields>`, say, to use the component `AddressFields` for this plugin.

 ## Motivation
-When researching address forms for our project Re:Share, we came across the problem that addresses are constructed differently all over the world.
+When researching address forms for our project ReShare, we came across the problem that addresses are constructed differently all over the world.
 The standard mentioned in the link above aims to solve this problem.
 However in constructing a frontend to match this kind of data model, we realised that this must be a problem that crops up a lot, and so decided to write as standalone code as possible, so that our solution can be reused in other applications.

 ## Data Model
 The particular flavour of address model our backend uses comprises of an `Address`, containing many `AddressLines` and an `AddressLabel` string.